 Mesothelioma is a cancer that starts in the linings of major organs.
-It has 4 main types.
+It has four main types.
 Most people develop mesothelioma in the lining of their lungs (pleural mesothelioma) or abdomen (peritoneal mesothelioma).
-It can also occur in the heart lining (pericardial mesothelioma) or testicles (testicular mesothelioma).
+It can also occur in the heart lining (pericardial mesothelioma) or testicle lining (testicular mesothelioma).
 There is no cure for any type of mesothelioma, but medical treatments may help you live longer.

 What Are the Types of Mesothelioma?

 Mesothelioma tumors grow in the lining of major organs.
-There are 4 different types of mesothelioma.
+There are four different types of mesothelioma.
 Which type you have depends on where the cancer started.

 Mesothelioma can occur in the lining of your: